 -W Name Additional Attributes Format <string></string> Description Allows for specification of additional job attributes (See Resource Manager Extension) Example > msub -W x=GRES:matlab:1 cmd.sh The job requires one resource of matlab.
 This flag can be used to set a filter for what name spaces will be passed from a job to a trigger using a comma-delimited list.
 This limits the trigger's action to objects contained in certain workflows.
-For more information, see Requesting name space variables on page 681. msub -W x="trigns=vc1,vc2" The job passes name spaces vc1 and vc2 to triggers.
-The Job passes name spaces VC1 and VC2 w triggers.
+For more information, see Requesting name space variables on page 685. msub -W x="trigns=vc1,vc2" The job passes name spaces vc1 and vc2 to triggers.